limegimlet/covid_dataviz/about_data.md

 To that end, in case you haven't already noticed, the plots here all interactive: you can zoom in on a area of a plot to get more detail, or isolate only a few lines on a plot by clicking the legend.

-Oh, and mobile users: turn your phone **sideways**.
+Oh and mobile users: turn your phone **sideways**.

 **Coming soon**

 * **tracking the curfew areas** - where Covid is the most active - to see how if/when/how fast the case counts & ICU occupancy goes down.
 Curfew starts on Sat October 17 at 21h00.
-Progress will be slow: it will take two weeks minimum according to exports to expect any changes, but being able to visualize progress is always motivating.
+Progress will be slow—experts say it will take two weeks minimum according to exports to expect any changes—but being able to visualize progress is always motivating.

 * **adding alert thresholds** to the indicator plots, which helps put the Covid curves in perspective.

+* **creating a map of the metropoles under curfew**

 ## About Covid-19 data